PDF version of section

 - Acknowledging the request and providing a date for providing the records.
 This date may be extended as necessary to accommodate the collection and processing of the records.

 - Requesting a clarification of the request.

-The Office of Procedures, Records, and Forms locates, requests, and reviews the requested public records.
-University personnel are to promptly comply with requests for public records from the Office of Procedures, Records, and Forms by gathering all potentially responsive records and forwarding them to the Office of Procedures, Records, and Forms for processing.
+The Public Records Office locates, requests, and reviews the requested public records.
+University personnel are to promptly comply with requests for public records from the Public Records Office by gathering all potentially responsive records and forwarding them to the Public Records Office for processing.
 The office makes determinations regarding exemption from disclosure based upon applicable state and federal statutes.

-An employee's failure to provide all responsive records to the Office of Procedures, Records, and Forms may be a violation of the Ethics in Public Service Act.
+An employee's failure to provide all responsive records to the Public Records Office may be a violation of the Ethics in Public Service Act.
 (RCW 42.52.050)

 When the records are ready for disclosure, the requester is notified and arrangements are made for access and/or copying.

 When appropriate, the University may respond to requests by providing records on a partial or installment basis.
 (RCW 42.56.080, 42.56.120)